co360/soda-hol/2-create-a-database-user-with-soda-privileges.md

-# Module 2: Create a DB user with SODA privileges
+# Module 2: Create a Database User with SODA Privileges

 ## Introduction